 Drift losses constitute a small ratio to the total losses of water.
-Besides, a portion of them can be subtracted from the necessary blowdown (Thumann 1987).
-These losses are estimated between 0.1 and 0.2% 3.
-Recent technology drift eliminator systems have managed to limit the drift rate to less than 0.001% of the recirculating water rate (EVAPCO).
+Besides, a portion of them can be subtracted from the necessary blowdown.
+These losses are estimated between 0.1 and 0.2%.
+Recent technology drift eliminator systems have managed to limit the drift rate to less than 0.001% of the recirculating water rate.
 Evaporation losses have decreased with improved design over the years.
-The evaporation rate from some Cooling Tower's Manufactures manuals was estimated to be 1.6% for Biossol and 1.25% for Evapso.
+The evaporation rate from some Cooling Tower's Manufactures manuals was estimated to be between 1.6% and 1.25%.
 ASHRAE (ASHRAE 2004) considers the evaporation rate at typical design conditions approximately 1% of the water flow rate for each 5.5 °C of water temperature range.
 The blowdown losses depend on the concentration of dissolved solids in water and range between 0.3 and 4% of the water flow rate (Briganti 1994).

-Estimation of total losses rate the values given in bibliography is $3.8\%^6$, $1.76\%^5$ and $1.33\%^7$ of the water flow.
+Estimation of total losses rate the values given in bibliography ranges from 3.8% to 1.33% of the water flow.
 The rate of 3.8% was found in a 1977 edition reference, therefore it is considered too high for the Cooling Towers in the market.

-From the above we suggest that a typical default rate of water consumption in modern Cooling Towers to be used in our analysis is 1.5% of water flow through the tower.
+From the above we suggest that a typical default rate of water consumption in modern Cooling Towers to be used in our software is 1.5% of water flow through the tower.
 This value could be changed, should the user have a different estimate for the application at hand.